Shield Aralia (Polyscias scutellaria) Care Indoors, Propagation and Common Problems

 Potting Mix

-The best potting medium for Shield Aralia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Plum Aralia soil should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for the plant.

 Repotting